-Fat bombs have become a staple snack in our house.
+Fat bombs have become top keto snacks choice at home.
 We tend to eat a higher fat and lower carb diet due in part to the satiating effect of fat, but mostly due to the fact that fat just plain tastes REALLY GOOD.
 Fat bombs are high-fat bites of goodness that are perfect for your low-carb, ketogenic diet!

 Whether you just need a small snack to keep you satiated between meals or if you have a craving for sweets, fat bombs are going to be your new best friend!
 In our house, we always have these Fudge Fat Bombs on-hand because I love to enjoy one as an after-dinner treat!